By Dean Rasmussen

 For years, I carried narratives that kept me small:

-The voice that says “I should just be grateful for what I have” is often the same voice that says “Who am I to want more?”
-The fear of being truly seen—whether as transgender, as someone making a major life change, or simply as someone with needs and desires—creates the same paralysis.
+The voice that says “I should just be grateful for what I have” is often the Pleaser keeping you from wanting more.
+The fear of being truly seen — whether as transgender, as someone making a major life change, or simply as someone with needs and desires — is often the Avoider calling the shots.

 The Three Shifts That Change Everything

-Through my own journey and years of coaching people through theirs, I’ve identified three critical shifts:
+Through my own journey and years of coaching people through theirs, I’ve identified three critical shifts — and PQ gives us the tools to actually make them:

 1. From Performance to Presence